 • Farm Park, Sparkbrook, Hall Green

-The events were organised through a partnership of Local Trusted Organisations (LTOs) and HAF providers via the Yardley and Hall Green networks.
-A spirit of collaboration was key, with partners pooling their skills, marketing efforts, and communication strategies to ensure the widest possible reach.
+The events were organised through a partnership of local organisations and HAF providers via the Yardley and Hall Green networks.
+A spirit of collaboration was key, with partners pooling their skills, marketing efforts and communication strategies to ensure the widest possible reach.
 The collective action of these organisations played a crucial role in targeting children and families who had not accessed HAF before.

-The planning of these events was supported by Early Help and The Active Wellbeing Society, and led by Elms Farm Primary School.
-The following LTOs contributed to the successful execution of the events:
+The planning of these events was supported by Early Help and The Active Wellbeing Society and led by Elms Farm Primary School.
+The following organisations contributed to the successful execution of the events:

 • Yardley Tennis Club